-Our students are diverse, with different needs, interests and aptitudes for Science.
-In line with MOE’s Science curriculum framework, we seek to,
+Our students are diverse, with different interests, aptitudes and learning needs for Science.
+In line with MOE’s Science curriculum framework, we seek to

-We use the BSCS 5E Instructional Model for the teaching and learning of Science.
-Using this model, the learning experience is sequenced to enable learners to construct their understanding of a science key concept over time.
-Each phase of the learning sequence can be described using five words that begin with E: engage, explore, explain, elaborate, and evaluate.
+The BSCS 5E Instructional Model requires the learning experience to be sequenced so as to enable learners to construct their understanding of a science key concept over time.
+The phases of the learning sequence are to: engage, explore, explain, elaborate, and evaluate.

 Inquiry-based Science instruction engages students in the processes of formulating predictions, organising and interpreting data, and communicating results using Science terminology.